 William Carlin died in July of 1928, and Emma Carlin died in May of 1934.

-By 1954, 291 Beacon was owned by Herman Curtis Hazlett, a machinist, and his wife, Lexie Winsome (Miller) Hazlett, a nurse.
+On June 24, 1949, 291 Beacon was acquired from Irma Schweizer by Herman Curtis Hazlett, a machinist, and his wife, Lexie Winsome (Miller) Hazlett, a nurse.
 They lived at 279 Beacon and operated both it and 291 Beacon as lodging houses.

-In November of 1955, Jack Fay (Jacob Fagelman) of the Fay Realty Company acquired 291 Beacon from Lexie Hazlett.
+On November 25, 1955, Jack Fay (Jacob Fagelman) of the Fay Realty Company acquired 291 Beacon from Lexie Hazlett.
 He continued to own the property until his death in August of 1996.
 After his death, 291 Beacon became the property of Jack and Nellie (Goldman) Fay’s children, Stanley Fay and Marilyn R. (Fay) Weisman, wife of Jason Weisman.